Master of Engineering Technology (Aerospace)

 - Consultant

-iv.
-Candidates without a qualification in the related fields or relevant working experience must undergo appropriate prerequisite courses determined by the HEP and meet the minimum CGPA based on (i) to (iii); AND
+- Candidates without a related qualification in the field/s or working experience in the relevant fields must undergo appropriate prerequisite courses determined by the UniKL with minimum CGPAas in stated in (i), (ii) and (iii)

 Tuition Fee